 The authors of the study found that eating a diet of predominantly refined grains, fried foods and red meat had a 17% increased risk of increasing cholesterol, blood pressure, and obesity.
 Readers of this newsletter won’t find that surprising.

-However, their findings that one, that’s right, just one can of diet soda, increased their risk 34%!!
-That’s more than double, folks.
+However, they found that one, that’s right, just one can of diet soda, increased their risk 34%!!
+That’s more than double.

 Please pass this information to those you love who drink diet soda.